Jeevankumar555/Big_Data_Hackathon/README.md

 We ask you to create a solution which is built with scalability in mind and adheres to the [Reactive Manifesto](https://www.reactivemanifesto.org/).

 ## Data
-We have prepared a small [sample set](meetup.json) of data for you to work with.
 This data is in the format delivered by the [Meetup Stream API](https://www.meetup.com/meetup_api/docs/stream/2/rsvps).
 The sample set is a json file containing a single RSVP 'message' per line.
 A single RSVP looks like this (but without the line-breaks and pretty formatting):
 ```
 {